danpetersen-ghub/Hugo_Blog/content/posts/npm-run.md

 +++
 date = 2022-04-18T08:00:00Z
 description = "pakage.json"
-title = "npm run"
+title = "NPM RUN"

 +++
-# npm...its pretty powerful
+# npm... it's pretty powerful

-So when I started out, I thought itvwas just a code library and had handling dependencies functionality.
+So when I started out, I thought it was just a code library and had handling dependencies functionality.
 Which is, in itself, ridiculously powerful.

 But what I didn't realize, is that it goes much further!

 Specifically the scripts part of the package.json file: